Lanre-gabriel/Marketing-Analytics/README.md

 **Data setup:** Helper table — Channel · ROAS · Break Even (1.0 for all rows) · Target (3.0 for all rows)

 **Reference lines:**
-- 🔴 Red dashed line at **1.0x** — Break-even point.
+- 🔴 Red dashed line at **1.0x** : Break-even point.
 Below this = losing money on ads
-- 🟢 Green dashed line at **3.0x** — Healthy target.
+- 🟢 Green dashed line at **3.0x** : Healthy target.
 Above this = strong performance

-**How to add reference lines in Excel:**
-1. Build helper table with Channel · ROAS · Break Even · Target columns
-2. Select all four columns → Insert → Clustered Column chart
-3. Right-click Break Even series → Change Series Chart Type → Line
-4. Right-click Target series → Change Series Chart Type → Line
-5. Format Break Even line → Red → Dashed → 2pt width
-6. Format Target line → Green → Dashed → 2pt width
-7. Add data labels on the last point of each line — label as "Break-Even 1.0x" and "Target 3.0x"

 | Channel | ROAS | Zone |
 |---|---|---|